mcosovic/JuliaGrid.jl/docs/src/index.md

 system = powerSystem("case14.h5")        # Build the power system model
 device = measurement("measurement14.h5") # Build the measurement model
-acModel!(system)                         # Generate matrices and vectors in the AC model
+acModel!(system)                         # Create matrices and vectors for the AC model

-analysis = gaussNewton(system, device)   # Initialize the AC state estimation model for iteration = 1:20                     # Begin the iteration loop
+analysis = gaussNewton(system, device)   # Build the AC state estimation model for iteration = 1:20                     # Begin the iteration loop
     stopping = solve!(system, analysis)  # Compute estimate of bus voltages if stopping < 1e-8                   # Check if the stopping criterion is met